The Isle of Skye

 Edinbane

-Road cuttings near here have produced good specimens of the rare zeolite stellerite plus stilbite and
+Road cuttings near here have in the past produced good specimens of the rare zeolite stellerite plus stilbite and

 erionite